Confidence sets for phylogenetic trees: Coverage

 \section{Coverage}

-It is natural to be skeptical of the application of asymptotics to finite sample settings, and for this reason we investigate coverage of the procedure for two different phylogenetic trees and a variety of sample sizes $n$.
-The investigation was conducted by first selecting a ``true'' tree and using this tree to simulate $1000 \times n$ draws of aligned base pairs (350 base pairs for the HIV tree, 500 for the Zika tree) under a simple HKY model using seq-gen \cite{rambaut1997seq}, then estimating the $1000 \times n$ trees from the aligned base pairs under a HKY model using phyML \cite{Guindon:2003ba}.
+We explore coverage for two different phylogenetic trees and a variety of sample sizes.
+The investigation was conducted by first selecting a tree $\tau$ and using this tree to simulate $1000 \times n$ draws of 350 aligned base pairs under a simple HKY model using seq-gen \citep{rambaut1997seq}, then estimating the $1000 \times n$ trees from the aligned base pairs under a HKY model using phyML \citep{Guindon:2003ba}.
 These trees were then grouped into 1000 collections of $n$ samples, and for each collection the sample mean was calculated and the confidence set from Eq.~\ref{set} was constructed for each level $\alpha$ of interest.
-The proportion of the 1000 confidence sets that contain the true tree gives the estimated coverage of the $100(1-\alpha)$\% confidence set.
+The proportion of the 1000 confidence sets that contain the true Fr\'echet tree gives the estimated coverage of the $100(1-\alpha)$\% confidence set.
+Noting that $\tau$ may not be equal to the true Fr\'echet mean, we approximated the true mean by simulating 100,000 trees and calculating their sample mean using the proximal point algorithm.